scaphold-io/scaphold-docs/docs/tutorials/realtime-apps-with-subscriptions.md

 To build an app like Slack, we need to be able to say:

+!!! quote

-> Hey, every time someone posts a new message to a channel I am a member of, tell me!
+    Hey, every time someone posts a new message to a channel I am a member of, tell me!

 With subscriptions we can do this by issuing a query like this: